Cannabis and Judaism: Kashrut

 If smoked, under normal circumstances there is no reason cannabis would not be kosher, although some rabbis apply this only to medical cannabis, not recreational usage.
 On Shabbat and holidays, smoking cannabis would be forbidden because lighting fires are prohibited.
 If cannabis is "eaten", as cannabis edibles are, there may be small insects inside which are not kosher, so it is recommended to only use brands that are certified as kosher.
 For cannabis grown in Israel, the plants must observe Shmittah, but this does not apply to cannabis from elsewhere.
+Some Jews hold THC gummies, produced with the correct chametz-free ingredients other than cannabis, to be kosher for Passover.